benhammondmusic/blog/clpxnhvut000108jq1wne215i.md

 <div data-node-type="callout">
 <div data-node-type="callout-emoji">💡</div>
-<div data-node-type="callout-text">In short: you should strongly consider using Playwright for end-to-end testing of your modern web app; you definitely shouldn't sleep on its built-in code generation and reporting features; you should aim to target stable, deployed URLs when possible.</div>
+<div data-node-type="callout-text">In short: use Playwright for end-to-end testing of your web app; don’t sleep on its built-in code generation and reporting features; aim to target stable, deployed URLs when possible.</div>
 </div>

 ## What is Playwright?